 (43) Such a notice is to be sent to the respondent student by mail and the respondent student is to be provided with no less than five working days from the date of delivery to respond.

-(44) In the circumstances where the student admits the allegation as made within the time allowed under clause (43), the Deputy Vice-Chancellor and University Provost should decide within five working days to:
+(44) In the circumstances where the student admits the allegation as made within the time allowed under clause 44, the Vice-President, People and Advancement should decide within five working days to:

 (46) A complainant in a matter may, on request be provided with details of the allegation against a respondent student, but only with respect to the allegation that relates to the complainant.